Nynuphar/IDEAL-doc/docs/source/linkage.rst

    For a linked patient, the icon "**Link patient**" will be displayed in gray, while a non-linked patient will be displayed in white.

-Linkage based on a s imilarity score
+Linkage based on similarity score
 ******************************************************

 The linkage in IDEAL is performed via a similarity score calculation, calculated by a PPRL algorithm.
 In simple words, the patient information from the Hospital is compared with the Study list information, and patients are matched if the similiarity score is above 85% (set as default).
 Because of this, IDEAL allows a small degree os mismatch (see section below).